 - Malaysia banned plastic imports.
 India did the same.

 - Vietnam imposed restrictions as did Taiwan so now we are left with our own waste and we have no good way to dispose of it!

-The UofA community can make this change by creating a policy banning single-use plastics on campus, offering incentives for using reusable products, implementing various initiatives to make reusable products more convenient, and spreading awareness through research-based education programs.
+The UofA community can make this change by creating a policy phasing out and, after conducting research, banning single-use plastics on campus.
+They can do this in addition to offering incentives for using reusable products, implementing various initiatives to make reusable products more convenient, and spreading awareness through research-based education programs.
 The single-use plastics being phased out will include plastic bottles, cutlery, straws, coffee cups, take-out containers, wrapping, and bags.
 Single-use options will still be available upon request for those who require them.

 This petition will be brought forward in conjunction with a project proposal to collaborate on new and current initiatives.

 Change is happening, but it is happening too slowly.
 Sign this petition to support a ban of single-use plastics at the UofA.

 It’s time to demand action!